Creating a Specification Context

 Creates an inspection queue record for every item receipt.

-If an item is received five times, the trigger script creates five inspection queue records.
+If you receive an item five times, the trigger script creates five inspection queue records.

 1